bikecoders/ngx-deploy-starter/README.md

   - `nx deploy --dry-run`

 For testing: Run through without making any changes.
 Execute with `--dry-run`, and nothing will happen.
 It will show a list of the options used on the console.

+#### `--dist-folder-path`

+- **optional**
+- Example:
+  - `nx deploy --dist-folder-path 'dist/my-unsupported-project'`

+Indicate a custom dist folder path.
+The path must relative to project's root.
+Especially useful when ngx-deploy-npm can not detect your library dist folder path automatically.
+[Write us an issue](https://github.com/bikecoders/ngx-deploy-npm/issues/new) if you think we should support the library you are trying to publish

 ## 📁 Configuration File <a name="configuration-file"></a>